idank/alephnu/content/blog/python-road-not-taken.md

 day.
 Holes in the road would still be fixed, but the owners ceased to improve it, now that they had built the new road.

-Years have gone by and still drivers would choose to use the old and familiar road.
-Many attempts were made to lure drivers to use the new road, such as trading in the drivers old cars when they buy a new one.
-Others seemed more crazy like adding a special lane for people who give a weeks notice before they use the road.
-Very few drivers would care about these.
+Many attempts were made to lure drivers to use the new road but years later still the old road remained the most popular.

 It is unclear what the drivers will do a few years from now.
 Maybe they'll all buy new cars and finally start using the new road?
 Maybe the new road will add